glenndehaan/glenndehaan-website/README.md

 My own website

 ## Structure
-- ES6
+- ES6 Javascript
 - Preact
-- Express
 - GSAP
 - Custom Animations by @Hornebom
 - Custom CSS by @Hornebom
 - Webpack

-## Usage
+## Development Usage
 - Install NodeJS 8.0 or higher.
-- Run `npm install` in the root folder
+- Run `npm ci` in the root folder
-- Run `node server.js` in the app folder
 - Run `npm start` in the root folder

 Then open up your favorite browser and go to http://localhost:3001/

+## Build Usage
+- Install NodeJS 8.0 or higher.
+- Run `npm ci` in the root folder
+- Run `npm run build` in the root folder

 ## Todo
 - Implement ServiceWorker